HugoEncinas/ai-app-node/README.md

 Question Answering System: We have access to two unrelated sources for obtaining answers:

 - a [Frontend Masters podcast](https://www.youtube.com/watch?v=zR_iuq2evXo).
-- an xbox Product and Regulatory Guide, Limited Warranty & Agreement Guide PDF.
+- an Xbox Product and Regulatory Guide, Limited Warranty & Agreement Guide PDF.

 Based on the context of the question, the AI will determine the more appropriate source and provide a factual answer to the user's query.
 For example: